 One of the first considerations people have is what to leave, or what to put in.
-I would say aside from the main furnishings, remove anything that has monetary or sentimental value.
+I would say aside from the main furnishings, remove anything that has significant monetary or sentimental value.
 Items such as cutlery and crockery are supplied by the tenant.
 When decorating cost should be a crucial factor, often capital expenditure isn’t reflected in rental income.
 We prepare a detailed initial inspection report to advise you in this area and can arrange and coordinate any recommended works.
 We recommend professional photography for advertising purposes.
 This can be done for a nominal cost and the photos can be used for all future lettings.

 Prior to a tenant moving in the following will need to be finalised: